Paul Erdős: Mathematical work

-Erdős was one of the most prolific publishers of papers in mathematical history, comparable only with Leonhard Euler; Erdős published more papers, mostly in collaboration with other mathematicians, while Euler published more pages, mostly by himself.
-Erdős wrote around 1,525 mathematical articles in his lifetime, mostly with co-authors.
+Erdős was one of the most prolific mathematician and producer of mathematical conjectures in history, if not the most.
+(Note: According to Jack Murtagh (2024), "some contend that 18th-century [Swiss] mathematician Leonhard Euler was the most prolific of all time.
+Indeed, Euler produced more pages of math, whereas Erdős produced more papers".)
+He was compared with Leonard Euler for the sheer quantity of his writings.
+Erdős wrote around 1,525 mathematical articles in his lifetime – a figure that remained unsurpassed as of 2023 – mostly with co-authors.
 He strongly believed in and practiced mathematics as a social activity, having 511 different collaborators in his lifetime.

+Most of his work centered on discrete mathematics, graph theory, number theory, mathematical analysis, approximation theory, set theory, and probability theory.

 In his mathematical style, Erdős was much more of a "problem solver" than a "theory developer" (see "The Two Cultures of Mathematics" by Timothy Gowers for an in-depth discussion of the two styles, and why problem solvers are perhaps less appreciated).
 Joel Spencer states that "his place in the 20th-century mathematical pantheon is a matter of some controversy because he resolutely concentrated on particular theorems and conjectures throughout his illustrious career."
 Erdős never won the Fields Medal (the highest mathematical prize available during his lifetime), nor did he coauthor a paper with anyone who did, a pattern that extends to other prizes.
 He did win the 1983/84 Wolf Prize, "for his numerous contributions to number theory, combinatorics, probability, set theory and mathematical analysis, and for personally stimulating mathematicians the world over".
-In contrast, the works of the three winners after were recognized as "outstanding", "classic", and "profound", and the three before as "fundamental" or "seminal".

 Of his contributions, the development of Ramsey theory and the application of the probabilistic method especially stand out.
 Extremal combinatorics owes to him a whole approach, derived in part from the tradition of analytic number theory.
 Erdős found a proof for Bertrand's postulate which proved to be far neater than Chebyshev's original one.
 He also discovered the first elementary proof for the prime number theorem, along with Atle Selberg.
 However, the circumstances leading up to the proofs, as well as publication disagreements, led to a bitter dispute between Erdős and Selberg.
 Erdős also contributed to fields in which he had little real interest, such as topology, where he is credited as the first person to give an example of a totally disconnected topological space that is not zero-dimensional, the Erdős space.